fhdsl/AnVIL_WDLs/fastq_subsample/README.md

-# AnVIL_WDL_fastq_subsetter
+# fastq_subsample
-WDL workflow which subsets a fastq.gz file for the purposes of educational activities, testing, etc.
+This WDL workflow subsets, or samples, a fastq.gz file.
+It currently takes a number of random reads to create a smaller file.
+This is intended for the purposes of educational activities, creating files for testing, etc.